 Croquetas de Jamon y Pollo

-A classic and authentic Spanish tapas dish of ham and chicken croquettes or croquetas de jamon y pollo.
+A classic and authentic Spanish tapas dish.
+Ham and chicken croquettes are delicious!
 These tasty little morsels are packed with flavor and have a crunchy outside and creamy middle.
 They take a little time but they are oh so worth the effort.

 - 1/2 cup ham smoked, minced

 - 1 onion small, cut into slices

 - 1 bay leaf